 - Involvement of a specially dedicated manager to manage the process of work with technical debt.
 This was necessary due to a large amount of technical debt and a large amount of work required to eliminate it.

-- Regular involvement of Dzmitry (JazzTeam CEO) in the project to analyze the effectiveness of the improvements made.
+- Regular involvement of Dzmitry (JazzTeam founder) in the project to analyze the effectiveness of the improvements made.

 - he used his technical background, qualifications of an engineer, architect and CTO to set up the process of work with the technical debts;